 Contact-based

 Contact-based interactions are what primarily distinguish cAR from other forms of AR approaches.
-These techniques are manipulations of the cAR devic in relation to the object upon which it rests.
+These techniques are manipulations of the cAR device in relation to the object upon which it rests.

 Placing/Removing – The basic interaction for cAR devices is placing the device on top of the augmentable object.
 Upon contact, the device tries to identify the object below and respond to it.
 In simple cases the device can respond to simple properties like color or type (e.g. text, drawing, skin, paint, etc.).
 In complex cases, such as for a map, the device needs access to a model of the underlying object (e.g. in the cloud).
 Conversely, removing the cAR device from the object can be interpreted as an implicit interaction technique.